petro-kushchak/homebridge-homepod-radio/README.md

 2. ~~Default volume for radio~~
 3. ~~Multiple radios support~~
 4. ~~Plugin Config Schema support (nice config form with Homebridge UI)~~
+5. ~~Max streaming retries is set to 5 (so it gives up in case if radio or HomePod stopped working)
+6. ~~Streaming buffer size set to 15Mb for slow streams/devices)~~
-5. Set radio (track) name to homepod
+7. Set radio (track) name to homepod
-6. Resume playback on Homebridge reboot
+8. Resume playback on Homebridge reboot
-7. Radio streaming to multiple homepods
+9. Radio streaming to multiple homepods
-8. Siri shortcuts (text to speech, etc)
+10. Siri shortcuts (text to speech, etc)